test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

    when the test suite is being executed.

    Another aspect is important: the *three dots*.
-   The path to the ``robot_config*.json`` files depends on the test file location.
+   The path to the ``robot_config*.jsonp`` files depends on the test file location.
 A different number of ``../`` is required dependent on the directory depth of the test case location.

-   Therefore we use here three dots to tell the **RobotFramework_TestsuitesManagement** to search from the test file location up till the ``robot_config*.json`` files are found:
+   Therefore we use here three dots to tell the **RobotFramework_TestsuitesManagement** to search from the test file location up till the ``robot_config*.jsonp`` files are found:

    .. code:: python

-      ./config/robot_config.json
+      ./config/robot_config.jsonp
-      ../config/robot_config.json
+      ../config/robot_config.jsonp
-      ../../config/robot_config.json
+      ../../config/robot_config.jsonp
-      ../../../config/robot_config.json
+      ../../../config/robot_config.jsonp

    and so on.

-   Hint: The paths to the ``robot_config*.json`` files are relative to the position of the test suite - **and not relative to the position of the mapping file in which they are defined!** You are free to move your test suites one or more level up or down in the file system, but using the
+   Hint: The paths to the ``robot_config*.jsonp`` files are relative to the position of the test suite - **and not relative to the position of the mapping file in which they are defined!** You are free to move your test suites one or more level up or down in the file system, but using the
    *three dots* notation enables you to let the position of the ``config`` folder unchanged.